A uniqueness theorem for asymptotically cylindrical shrinking Ricci solitons: Exponential Decay: The induction argument

-Provided $m_0$ is taken greater still, say $m_0 > \sqrt{2C}{B}$, we may hide the first term on the right in the term on the left.
-Having done this, we see that, by our decay assumption \eqref{eq:spacetimedecay3}, all of the integrands on the right are integrable on $(0, T]$, and when we send $\epsilon \searrow 0$, the third term will tend to $0$.
-Doing so thus yields
+Provided $m_0$ is taken greater still (say, $m_0 > \sqrt{2C}{B}$), we may hide the first term on the right in the term on the left.
+Having done this, we see that all of the integrands on the right are integrable on $(0, T]$ by our decay assumption \eqref{eq:spacetimedecay3}, and the third term will tend to $0$ when we send $\epsilon \searrow 0$.
+Taking this limit thus yields

 Since we assume $\lambda \geq 2\mu + a $, we may use \eqref{eq:xyl2b} (and that $\tau \leq \sigma$) to estimate

 We may also estimate directly that